Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Visa plan: Entry permit timeline, medical and Emirates ID steps understood, and family plan agreed if needed.

-Money timing: We’ve mapped at least the first 60 days of costs, including deposits and any period where we might not be paid yet.
+Money timing: You’ve mapped at least the first 60 days of costs, including deposits and any period where you might not be paid yet.

-If we want more practical guidance like this, we can keep an eye on the UAEThrive blog for updates that affect employers, professionals, and new arrivals.
+If you want more practical guidance like this, keep an eye on the UAEThrive blog for updates that affect employers, professionals, and new arrivals.

 Relocation can be a brilliant move, but only when the basics are locked in.
 Use this UAE job offer checklist as your guardrail, and don’t resign until the offer stands up to careful reading.